 ANY form of controlled parking scheme will reduce the amount of space in which residents or non-residents can park.
 The most obvious reason for this is that parking bays have to be a specific size and obviously when smaller vehicles park there is "wasted" space.

-19. Do we have to have marked lines?
+19. Do we have to have marked lines/signs etc?

-Unfortunately, yes: the legal forms of parking controls are covered by a document called the Traffic Signs, signals and general directions manual
+Unfortunately, yes, to some degree, depending on the type of controls chosen: the legal forms of parking controls are covered by a document called the Traffic Signs, signals and general directions manual

-This prescribes various things - including the need to draw marked bays for residents schemes of set sizes.
+This prescribes various things - including the need to draw marked bays for residents schemes of set sizes, unless a zone is marked, but see question 16.

 20. What happens now?